Some of my thoughts, filtered slightly for public consumption.

 My plea to Rationalists is to consider these problems first.
 Technology in general poses an existential risk on a much shorter time-scale than super-intelligent AI does.
 We as a species will need general solutions to this problem.
 We will need to prevent "radicals"—for increasingly tame definitions of the term—from acquiring ever-more-common technology.
 At the same time we will need protection from our protectors, whose power will only increase and become easier to abuse.
 Society will need radical transformation.
 I suspect that after this transformation, AI risk will be a radically different problem, if it still exists at all.

-It may be tempting to argue that even if AI risk is not one of the most important problem to work on today, it still deserves more attention than it gets now[4].
+.
 On the surface this is a reasonable argument.
 Of course society has room for people to consider multiple problems, and it is even healthy to do so.
 But I would expect this argument to be least persuasive to Rationalists.
 For one, while it makes sense on a societal level, on an individual level (assuming, safely, that this post does not convince everyone) it's a classic failure to treat opportunity cost as true cost.
 For another, I suspect that most Rationalists have a conviction that their attention is far more valuable than average.
 This is not a criticism; personally I find it hard to go through life believing otherwise.
 But this conviction carries with it a duty not to squander your attention.